 Heed compiler warnings that are issued for pointer conversion instances.
 The decision may be made to avoid all conversions so any warnings must be addressed.
 Note that casting into and out of void * pointers will most likely not generate a compiler warning as this is valid in C++

-Use new and delete to allocate/deallocate memory, rather than malloc/free
+Use new and delete to allocate/deallocate memory, rather than malloc/free.

+EXP51-CPP.
+Do not delete an array through a pointer of the incorrect type (implied by 6.11)

+EXP57-CPP.
+Do not cast or delete pointers to incomplete classes (-> 6.11)

+EXP36-C. Do not cast pointers into more strictly aligned pointer types (-> 6.11)

 6.12 Pointer Arithmetic [RVG]